Category:Bassett-Lowke Exhibition Models

 - 1 ½ inch scale model "Rocket" for the Royal Scottish Museum.

 - Panorama model of the British Merchant Navy for the Paris Exhibition.

-- Exhibition model railway for the four British Groups for the British Empire Exhibition, Glasgow.
+- Exhibition model railway for the four British Groups for the Empire Exhibition, Scotland, Glasgow.

 - One-inch-scale model "Hampton Ferry" train ferry model for S.R.